-Your heart is pounding, your hands are clenched, and terror permeates your very being.
-You are scared to death, petrified to look at the screen or read any further—but it does not get any better than this!
-Especially if you are one of the horror buffs who saw
+Your heart is pounding.
+Your hands are clenched.
+Terror crawls up your spine.
+You are scared to look at the screen or read any further.
+It does not get any better than this!
+Scary movies sell, but why?
+Why do people love to be scared?

 Basic Horror Themes